 Middle Grades/Young Adult Group

-This new group plans to meet every four weeks in members’ homes.
-They will submit approximately 10 double-spaced pages two weeks before the meeting.
+This group meets every four weeks in members’ homes.
+They submit 20 double-spaced pages to each other two weeks before the meeting.
 A few members of the group have completed novels and are beginning a second one.
 Others are in the process of creating a first novel.

-Meetings are on Wednesday evenings.
+Meetings are on Wednesday evenings at a private home.
 If you are interested in joining a Support/Critique Group for Middle Grades or Young Adult audiences, please email Walter Price at: firstname.lastname@example.org